StavrosChatzipavlidis/AB-Testing-Game-Engagement/README.md

 ### Key Concepts
 - Control Group: The group that experiences the original version.
 - Treatment Group: The group that experiences the modified version.
-- Metrics: Quantitative measures used to compare the performance of the two versions (e.g., click-through rate, conversion rate, retention rate).

 ## Project Overview